APLMOOC/APLMOOC/docs/course/ch2/part4.md

 26
 ```

-Note that a scalar has no axes, and so the result of ``⍴100`` is an empty vector.
+The number ``100`` above is called a **scalar** array, it does not have any axes (it has rank 0/is "zero-dimensional") and has only a single value, and so the result of ``⍴100`` is an empty vector.

-Since elements in matrices are ordered along two axes, an element of a matrix can be specified by two position, the row and column.
+Since elements in matrices are ordered along two axes, an element of a matrix can be specified by two positions, the row and column.
 If only a row position (or column position) is specified, the whole row (respectively, column) is returned.
 The indices are always separated by a semicolon ``;``.

 ```apl
      WORD_SQUARE ← 5 5 ⍴ 'HEARTEMBERABUSERESINTREND'